Is 500 a good or bad credit score?

 TransUnion and associated names and logos are trademarks of TransUnion, LLC or an affiliate.

-1 If Quick Check pre-approves a card, you can be 100% sure we’ll approve your application as long as:
+1 If Quick Check pre-approves a card, you can be sure we’ll approve your application, except in limited circumstances.
+Some of the reasons we may not approve your application, among others, include:

 In some cases, we may not be able to open an account for you even though your application was approved.
 This can happen if we’re unable to verify your identity, or you don’t provide the required security funds if you’re approved for a Secured Mastercard®.